graydon/ivy-notes/markdown/theorem.md

     }
 ```

 This theorem expresses the transitivity of equality.
-No explicit proof is required here, IVy's default tactic generates the following verification condition:
+No explicit proof is required here, IVy's default tactic generates the following [[verification condition]]:

 ```
 #-   X = Y & Y = Z -> X = Z